jimmoffitt/developer_advocate.blog/Tweet_JSON_Native.md

 # Native Format Data Dictionaries

+Below you will find Data Dictionaries for fundamental Twitter objects that make up a Tweet:

++ Tweet - Also referred to as a 'Status' object, 'root-level' attributes, _parent_ of other objects.
+  + User - Twitter Account level metadata.
+  + Entities - Contains arrays of #hashtags, @mentions, $symbols, URLs, and media.
+  + Extended Entities - Contains up to four native photos.
+  + Retweeted Status - Contains the original Tweet, the one that was Retweeted.
+  + Quoted Status - <?>

 For a detailed introduction to how Tweets are encoded in JSON, see [HERE]().  <-- arriving soon?

 These JSON attribute dictionaries are specifically for the Tweets delivered by the following Twitter products: